rogrun/addons/bundles/org.smarthomej.binding.viessmann/README.md

 * `pollingIntervalErrors` (default = 60) How often the errors should be queried in minutes
 * `disablePolling` (default = OFF) Deactivates the polling to carry out the manual poll using an item

+The `gateway` thing supports connection to the `account`- thing (Discovery)

+* `installationId` (optional / it will be discovered) The installation ID which belongs to your installation
+* `gatewaySerial` (optional / it will be discovered) The gateway serial which belongs to your installation
+* `pollingIntervalErrors` (default = 60) How often the errors should be queried in minutes
+* `disablePolling` (default = OFF) Deactivates the polling to carry out the manual poll using an item

 (*) Used to calculate refresh time in seconds.
 (**) If set to 0, then the interval will be calculated by the binding.